 Master of Fine Arts Programs (MFA)

-- a social justice/community arts project
+Create a book-length manuscript, a visual arts exhibition, or a social justice/community arts project

 This school offers programs in: